2kranki/gen/README.md

 - [ ] Add support for JSON data to/from HTTP client
 - [ ] Add JSON analysis phase that looks for errors in the definitions ahead of code generation such as SQLite rowid analysis.
+- [ ] Have the generated application conform to golangci-lint.
+Have the generated python scripts conform to pylint
 - [ ] Declare version 0.3
+- [ ] Have genapp and its packages conform to golangci-lint.
+Have genapp's python packages conform to pylint.
+- [ ] Write and debug CI phases, build, test and code review (lint).
 - [ ] Add GORM support
 - [ ] Add SQL Generation for C#/.Net applications